nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 --------------------------------------------------

-This command is for app developers to update their translation mechanism from ownCloud 7 to ownCloud 8 and later.
+This command is for app developers to update their translation mechanism from Nextcloud 7 to Nextcloud 8 and later.

 .. _ldap_commands_label: